JacobKnox/Jacob-Knox-Projects/CSC 4610/README.md

 ### Description
 A basic PHP program that prints a triangle of asterisks, a chess board, factorials, and a "water bill" calculation (using information from the GET array).
 Follows the guidelines outlined [here](https://github.com/JacobKnox/Jacob-Knox-Projects/blob/main/CSC%204610/Practice%20Specifications/PHP%20Practice%201.pdf).

-Total Length (including spaces and comments): 74 lines of PHP/HTML.
+Total Length (including spaces and comments): 74 lines of PHP.

 [Top](https://github.com/JacobKnox/Jacob-Knox-Projects/tree/main/CSC%204610#readme)